 3. Worsened Executive Functioning: ADHD makes planning, organizing, and managing time harder.
 Stress worsens these executive functions, leading to missed deadlines, lost paperwork, and disorganization.

-4. Emotional Dysregulation: Stress often heightens emotional responses, making it harder to control irritability, frustration, or overwhelm.
+4. Emotional Dysregulation: Stress makes controlling irritability, frustration, or anxiety harder.
 You may feel like you're on the verge of an emotional meltdown, which can impact your work relationships.

-5. Reduced Self-Esteem: Combining all these challenges can lead to feelings of inadequacy and self-doubt.
+5. Reduced Self-Esteem: Combining all these challenges can lead to feelings of imposter syndrome, inadequacy, and self-doubt.
 When you’re struggling to keep up, it’s easy to internalize those struggles as a failure, adding more stress.

 6. Stress can activate the body's natural 'fight, flight, or freeze' response, causing you to either react impulsively, avoid tasks altogether, or feel completely stuck and unable to take action.